joinpursuit/Pursuit-Core-iOS-PhotoJournal-Assignment/README.md

 ## Requirements:

+### PhotoJournal Entries View Controller

-- use a collection view to display photo journals
+- Use a collection view to display photo journals
-- first view controller consists of a bottom toolbar that has an "+" button
+- The View Controller should have a bottom toolbar with a "+" button
-- when the user presses on the "+" button a modal view controller is presented
+- Pressing on the "+" button modally presents a View Controller where the user can add a new entry

+#### PhotoJournal Collection View Cell Actions

+- The user should be able to delete a photo journal
+- The user should be able to edit a photo journal (using the PhotoJournal Entry View Controller)
+- The user should be able to share via the UIActivityViewController a photo journal

+### Add PhotoJournal Entry View Controller

-- this modal view controller has a textview, an image view, and a bottom toolbar
+- The View Controller should have a Text View, an Image View, and a bottom toolbar
-- the bottom toolbar has a "Photo Library" uibarbuttonitem and "cameara" uibarbuttonitem
+- The bottom toolbar should have two Bar Button Items: "Photo Library" and "Camera"
-- if the user has an iPhone device, pressing on the camera should allow them to take a photo for their journal
+- Pressing on the camera should allow them to take a photo for their journal (Note, this doesn't work on simulator)
-- the modal view controller also has a cancel and save uibarbuttonitem in the top toolbar
+- The View Controller should also have `cancel` and `save` Bar Button Items in the top toolbar
-- pressing save should save the photo journal to the uers's collection of photo journals
+- Pressing save should save the photo journal to the uers's collection of photo journals
-- upon pressing save in the modal view controller, the view gets dismissed and shows the user their recently saved photo journal.
+- Pressing save should dismiss the View Controller and shows the user the collection of all PhotoJournal Entries.

-## Photo Journal modifications

-- the user should be able to delete a photo journal
-- the user should be able to edit a photo journal
-- the user should be able to share via the UIActivityViewController a photo journal

 ## Sample gif of completed Photo Journal